 "You don’t want to look back on your experience and not have any memorable or funny stories," she notes.

-"I thought I was open when I first came to Norway, but really I wasn’t," the 25-year-old remembers.
+"I thought I was an open person when I first came to Norway, but really I wasn’t," the 25-year-old remembers.
 "I always shied away from attending events, parties and social gatherings.
 And I ended up regretting it."

 Now that Sheree has started her master's at OsloMet, she is focused on challenging herself and getting out of her comfort zone.